Yuyh21/ITCS3160_Project1/README.md

 ### X. MySQL dump

-This is a dumb of the UNCC Delivery schema that displays all the tables.
+This is a dump of the UNCC Delivery schema that displays all the tables.

 #### Customers Table